Senshi111/debian-hyprland-hyprdots/README.md

 > **Warning**
 >
 > When you installing rustup, select nightly version othervise you wont be able to build pacakge
+> Also if you have nvidia gpu, go to Hyprland nvidia page and aplay sugestions For more details, please refer [Hyprland Nvidia](https://wiki.hyprland.org/Nvidia/)

 After minimal (or any other) Debian install (with grub), clone and execute -